 Once the patient's functional level has been identified, Dr. Rhea's research team develops novel rehabilitation practices using virtual reality (VR) technology.
 Dr. Rhea created the Rehabilitation Engagement Visualized In Virtual Environments (REVIVE) project (patent pending), which uses avatars and other virtual environments to assist in the re-development of a patient's walking ability.
 The REVIVE project is currently being tested with patients who have a reconstructed anterior cruciate ligament (ACL) and patients with chronic stroke.

-Dr. Rhea and colleagues have published their work in Medical Engineering and Physics, Gait & Posture, the Public Library of Science (PLoS ONE), Journal of Applied Biomechanics, Human Movement Science, Journal of Athletic Training and Sports Health, Experimental Brain Research, Neuroscience Letters, Journal of Vision, and Ophthalmic and Pyhsiological Optics.
-He has given over 75 conference presentations to numerous societies, including the Gait and Clinical Movement Analysis Society, American Society of Biomechanics and the North American Society for Psychology in Sport and Physical Activity.
-His work is currently funded by the US Navy (W91CRB-11-D-0001; subcontract P010202825).
+Dr. Rhea and colleagues have published their work in Medical Engineering and Physics, Gait & Posture, the Public Library of Science (PLoS ONE), Journal of Applied Biomechanics, Human Movement Science, Journal of Athletic Training and Sports Health, Experimental Brain Research, Journal of Athletic Training, Neuroscience Letters, Journal of Vision, and Ophthalmic and Pyhsiological Optics.
+He has given over 100 conference presentations to numerous societies, including the Gait and Clinical Movement Analysis Society, American Society of Biomechanics, and the North American Society for Psychology in Sport and Physical Activity.
+His work is currently funded by the Department of Defense, US Navy, and the Women's Football Foundation.